Rikidozan/city-in-east-and-southeast-asia/seminars.md

 ### Week 2 - Historical and Theoretical Approaches to Urban Space

-**Readings**
+**Required Readings**

+Amin, Ash and Nigel Thrift *Cities: Reimagining the Urban* 2002.
+Ch 1 only p26-30 "A Basic Ontology" (P)

 "Plan of the Present Work" in Henri Lefebvre *The Production of Space*, pp. 1-67.
 NOTE: Read this closely and carefully, and read through it again after you read the next two texts:

 David Harvey "Space as a Keyword" and Sharon Zukin "David Harvey on Cities" in Noel Castree and Derek Gregory, *David Harvey: A Critical Reader* (Wiley, 2006), 102-120, 270-293.

 "Space" in Andy Merrifield, *Henri Lefebvre: A Critical Introduction* (Taylor & Francis, 2006), 99-120.
+(P)

 "Walking the City" and "Spatial Stories" in Michel de Certeau, *The Practice of Everyday Life* (University of California Press, 2011).
+(P)

 NOTE: Again, this is a challenging reading.
 In what ways is de Certeau compatible and incompatible with Lefebvre's approach?

+**Elective Readings:**

-Tuan, Yi-fu. *Space and Place: The Perspective of Experience*.
+A) Tuan, Yi-fu. *Space and Place: The Perspective of Experience*.
 Minneapolis: University of Minnesota Press, 1977.
-Read Ch 2.
+Read Ch 1-5.
+(P)

-Massey, Doreen B. *For Space*.
+B) Massey, Doreen B. *For Space*.
 London; Thousand Oaks, Calif.: SAGE, 2005.
-Read Ch 1-3 pp1-48.
+Read Ch 1-4.
+(P)

 NOTE: A third challenging reading.
 Please try to understand her critique of de Certeau, in particular.

+D) Georg Simmel, “The Metropolis and Mental Life” (1903) in Gary Bridge and Sophie Watson, eds. *The Blackwell City Reader*.
+Oxford and Malden, MA: Wiley-Blackwell, 2002. + Simmel, Georg, David Frisby, and Mike Featherstone. *Simmel on Culture: Selected Writings.
+Theory, Culture & Society*.
+London: Sage, 1997 Part IV Spatial and Urban Culture pp137-187

+E) Elden, Stuart. *Understanding Henri Lefebvre: Theory and the Possible*.
+London ; New York: Continuum, 2004.
+Ch Introduction, 3-5.

+F) Amin, Ash and Nigel Thrift *Cities: Reimagining the Urban* 2002.
+Introduction, Ch 1-2 pp1-50 (P)

 **Further Reading**

 Se-Yong Jang, ‘The Spatial Theory of de Certeau, a Vagabond in Stray Space’, *Localities* 5 (2015): 89–102

-Georg Simmel, “The Metropolis and Mental Life” (1903) in Gary Bridge and Sophie Watson, eds. *The Blackwell City Reader*.
-Oxford and Malden, MA: Wiley-Blackwell, 2002.

-Elden, Stuart. *Understanding Henri Lefebvre: Theory and the Possible*.
-London ; New York: Continuum, 2004.
+Wolff, Kurt H. *The Sociology Of Georg Simmel*.
+The Free Press., 1950. http://archive.org/details/sociologyofgeorg030082mbp.

 Crang, Mike, and Nigel Thrift, eds. *Thinking Space*.
 London ; New York: Routledge, 2000.

 Tuan, Yi-fu. *Space and Place: The Perspective of Experience*.
 Minneapolis: University of Minnesota Press, 1977.
+(P)

 Hubbard, Phil, and Rob Kitchin. *Key Thinkers on Space and Place*.
 2 edition.
 Los Angeles, Calif.: Sage Publications Ltd, 2010.